Empa Innovation Award

 Every other year since 2006 Empa presents its Innovation Award to outstanding innovation and technology transfer projects.
 The award can go to a single researcher, a group or a lab for an excellent innovation or successful transfer of technology to the private sector.
 Empa thus honors the efforts of its researchers to bridge the gap between science and industry with applied, market-oriented research.
 Currently spin-offs or industrial partners market the innovation and technology transfer projects that have won in the past.

-The first prize of this year's "Empa Innovation Award" goes to an innovation on the pulse of time.
+The first prize of the year's "Empa Innovation Award 2022" went to an innovation on the pulse of time.

 Empa Innovation Award 2022 for spin-off viboo: An innovation that helps save heating costs